How to Design a Book: The Basics you Need to Know.

 Structure of the Book

 While designing the book, it is crucial to have the manuscript arranged in the same order you want the book to be printed.
-Before you start designing the book, make sure you have the whole manuscript ready.
+Therefore, before you start designing the book, make sure you have the whole manuscript ready.

 You might have written the book, but make sure the whole structure is ready.
 For example, ensure that your manuscript has the beginning and the end parts of the book.
 There are three essential parts of a book:

 - The Front Matter: it includes the title page, author name, publisher details, copyright page, dedication, prologue, etc.

 - Body of the book: the main written content of the book.
 The body of the book, be it fiction or non-fiction, might be having different chapters.
 In addition, the length of each chapter and book might vary according to the genre.

-- The Back Matter: it includes the information that might be helpful for the readers like glossary, appendix, references, epilogue, etc.
+- The Back Matter: it includes the information that might be helpful for the readers, like the glossary, appendix, references, epilogue, etc.

 The trim size is the dimensions of a book.
 The term comes from the process of printing a book.
 You have to choose the size of a book before opting to print the book.
 There are different book sizes, and the size depends on the type of book you are publishing.
-Read more about our article on book sizes.

 The trim size is important for both design and aesthetics of the book.
-The look and feel of the book is dependent on the trim size you choose.
+The look and feel of the book are dependent on the trim size you choose.
 There are three fundamental formats for print books, namely, hardcover, paperback, and mass-market paperbacks.
 The format of the book decides the choice of trim size.

 Designing the Cover

 It is a fact that people do judge a book by its cover.
-The readers want the cover to give a sense of what is there inside the book, and also an idea about the genre of the book.
+The readers want the cover to give a sense of what is there inside the book and an idea about the genre of the book.
 So, the book cover becomes an important part of book design.
 The book cover is the first impression that a reader gets of the book, and the first impression needs to be the best.

 Front Cover Design